Make Me Famous (band): Formation and Keep This in Your Music Player (2010–2011)

-In early 2011, the band released their first EP entitled Keep This in Your Music Player.
+In early 2011, the band released an EP titled Keep This in Your Music Player.
 The EP features the songs "Make It Precious", "I Am A Traitor.
-No One Does Care" and "Once You Killed a Cow, You Gotta Make a Burger", all of which were included on the band's debut record.
-The three songs were not re-recorded for the debut album, instead the exact versions on this EP were included onto the album.
+No One Does Care" and "Once You Killed a Cow, You Gotta Make a Burger", a cover of Bruno Mars' Just the Way You Are, and the acoustic version of "Make It Precious" all of which except Just the Way You Are were moved over to the band's debut record, but weren't re-recorded for it.

 Drummer Jace Thomas was kicked out of the band in 2011 because he allegedly leaked instrumentals of the band's music.
-He was replaced by former Rose Funeral drummer Dusty Boles.
+He was replaced by American drummer Dusty Boles, who was previously a part of the deathcore band Rose Funeral.

 It's Now or Never (2011–2012)

 On September 30, 2011, they officially announced that they were signed to Sumerian Records.

 On March 27, 2012, the band released their debut album titled It's Now or Never The album peaked at No. 151 on the Billboard 200, No. 13 on the Hard Rock Albums chart, No. 5 on the Heatseekers Chart, No. 26 on the Top Independent Albums chart, and No. 37 on the Top Rock Albums.